sumitverma77/agri-weather-alert/memory-bank/activeContext.md

 ## Active Decisions and Considerations

-*   The system now takes the name of the location instead of the PIN code.
+*   The system now supports voice calls for accessing weather information.
-*   The system sends weather alerts automatically via a scheduler, so farmers don't need to call.
+*   The system gathers location in English to avoid text conversion issues.